falmar/goradix/README.md

 Radix Tree implementation written in Golang. **Still under development**.

-Thread Safe (branches):
+Thread Safety is optional.
+You will need to pass a boolean value when creating the Radix Tree
-- master - Will be concurrent safe by default
+- true: thread safe
-- ts - Concurrent Safe
-- nts - Not Concurrent Safe
+- false: non thread safe

 #### Radix Tree
 > In computer science, a radix tree (also radix trie or compact prefix tree) is a data structure that represents a space-optimized trie in which each node that is the only child is merged with its parent. - [Wikipedia](https://en.wikipedia.org/wiki/Radix_tree)